atanuroy911/iitk-fortinet-gui/README.md

   <img src="https://i.ibb.co/XtdH150/image.png">
 </p>

-**Note: This software is targetted for IITK WiFi (NOT IITK-Sec or IITK-Sec-5GHz) and LAN.
-Using on other networks will simply show that you are connected to internet.
-You can keep it running forever.
-Whenever it detects a network with no internet access it will attempt to connect to the Fortiguard Captive Portal and login**

 ## Features

 - **Automated Login:** Forget the hassle of manually entering your credentials each time you connect to the IITK network.
 The IITK Fortinet Authenticator will handle it for you.